 Create a new workspace file.
-From a suitable database (mc_sample_fe2.tdb) define the elements Fe, Cr and C as well as the phases BCC_A2 (ferrite) and FCC_A1 (austenite).
-Enter the system composition in weight percent with wp(C) = 0.1 and wp(Cr)=1.0.
+From a suitable database (mc\sample\fe.tdb) define the elements Fe, Cr and C as well as the phases BCC\A2 (ferrite) and FCC\A1 (austenite).
+Enter the system composition with wp(C) = 0.1 and wp(Cr)=1.0.
 Set initial values with 'Calc - Set start values' or Ctrl+Shift+F. Calculate an equilibrium at 800°C.

-STEP 2: CALCULATE THE T_0 -TEMPERATURE
+STEP 2: CALCULATE THE T0-TEMPERATURE

 Before evaluation of the T0-temperature, an equilibrium located in the one-phase region of the parent phase must be calculated in order to set the composition of one of the phases equal to the system composition.
-The parent phase is austenite so the solubility temperature of BCC_A2 will be evaluated with 'Calc - Search phase boundary...' or Ctrl+Shift+T. As a result, MatCalc displays in the 'Output'window Tsol 'BCC_A2': 857,20 c (1130,36 K) iter: 12, time used: 0,02 s In the 'Phase summary' and 'Phase details' window, only the FCC_A1 phase is denoted as active (mole fracton = 1).
+The parent phase is austenite so the solubility temperature of BCC\A2 will be evaluated with 'Calc - Search phase boundary...' or Ctrl+Shift+T. As a result, MatCalc displays in the 'Output' window

+Tsol 'BCC\A2': 856,87 C (1130,03 K) iter: 5, time used: 0,03 s

+In the 'Phase summary' and 'Phase details' window, only the FCC\A1 phase is denoted as active (mole fracton = 1).
 We can now proceed with this initial condition.
 For convenience, store this (current) state in a calculation state with the name 'Start austenite' by selecting 'Global - CalcStates - Create...'.